The World's End (film): Development

-The World's End began as a screenplay titled Crawl, about a group of teenagers on a pub crawl, written by Edgar Wright at the age of 21.
+The World's End originated as a screenplay by writer-director Edgar Wright in 1995 at the age of 21 titled Crawl, about a group of teenagers on a pub crawl.
 He later realised the idea could work with adult characters to capture "the bittersweet feeling of returning to your home town and feeling like a stranger".
 Wright also said he wanted to satirise the "strange homogeneous branding that becomes like a virus", explaining: "This doesn't just extend to pubs, it's the same with cafés and restaurants.
 If you live in a small town and you move to London, which I did when I was 20, then when you go back out into the other small towns in England you go 'oh my god, it's all the same!'
 It's like Bodysnatchers: literally our towns are being changed to death."

 In an interview for Entertainment Weekly, Pegg told Clark Collis, "People think we choose the genre first every time, and it's not true.
 We find the stories first.
 The notion of alienation from your hometown taken to its literal conclusion was how we got to science fiction."

 After the story was complete, Wright and Pegg examined a list of real pub names and "tried to make them like tarot cards" to foreshadow the events of the story.
 Wright explained: "So we said, 'OK this one's the Famous Cock, because this is where Gary is trying to puff up his own importance.' ...
 We did go through and work out in each one how the pub sign was going to relate."